Jarnomer/Hive42/libft/README.md

 # libft

-Some of Standard 🇨 Library functions with little bit of spice 🌶️.
+Some of Standard 🇨 Library functions with a sprinkle of spice 🌶️.

+## General

+`Libft` is focused on creating personal function library in 🇨.

+The library inludes a selection of standard `Libc` functions which are to be used in other 4️⃣2️⃣ projects.

+It is completed with `additional`, mainly string related functions. `Bonus` is centered around `linked list`.

+Project passes all of the 42 testers successfully, including Franzinette `strict`.

+Build as library 📚 thus each function is using each other when applicable.

+For other information, refer the main page.

 ## Contents